A MIDSUMMER NIGHT'S DREAM, opera a cappella now available at Albany Records

 NOTES ON VIARDOT info

-NOTES ON VIARDOT is a short, full length opera (about 90 minutes with one 15 minute intermission) about the life of Pauline Viardot, the 19th century diva, composer, and cultural figure.
+NOTES ON VIARDOT is a short, full length opera (about 75 minutes, not including an optional intermission) about the life of Pauline Viardot, the 19th century diva, composer, and cultural figure.

 Commissioned by the University of South Dakota, the opera has a large, female-leaning, cast with many opportunities for roles.
 The opera needs only a unit set.
 Some projections are desirable.
 It can be performed with orchestra, with a two keyboard reduction (keyboard II using samples), or with piano alone.